 Apply the Gestalt principle

-Simply put, the Gestalt principle says that the human eye sees objects in their entirety before perceiving their individual parts.
+The Gestalt principle argues that the human eye sees objects in their entirety before perceiving their individual parts.
 You can use this principle to help you make a better design.
 There are five parts that make up the Gestalt principle:

 - Figure/Ground: Similar elements (figure) are contrasted with dissimilar elements (ground) to give the impression of a whole.
-In the following example, the creator used the dark background to bring the bright colors of the pear to the front.
+Oftentimes, you’ll see this principle applied in movie poster design:

-- Similarity: When objects look similar to each other, people perceive them as a group or a pattern and will see them as belonging together.
-Since we recognize the dogs in the following ad are similar, we immediately assume they are part of a group.
+- Similarity: When objects look similar to each other, people perceive them as a group or a pattern and see them as belonging together, even if they’re not close together in a design.

 Use signs and symbols that are significant to your consumers

-Certain signs and symbols have certain meanings associated with them.
-You can use this to help your consumers create associations within your magazine ad.
+Are there any symbols that carry a significant meaning to your customers?
+You can use them to help your consumers create quick associations within your magazine ad.

-Here are a couple other general tips for creating a magazine ad.
+Here are a couple other general tips for creating a great magazine ad design

 Write a good headline

-Writing a good headline takes time.
+It should go without saying, but writing a powerful headline takes time.
 Don't just go with the first one you come up with.
 Take the time to craft a headline that catches the reader's attention and draws them in.

 Use powerful images